Linux

 --domains ${DOMAINS}

-• Create the timer unit which will trigger the renewal event once in a month
+This timer will trigger the renewal event once a month.

 [Unit]